bluesrocker22/mikrotik-backup-on-flash/README.md

 ## Known bugs

-Sometimes is something wrong when mount point name in ```/disk print where mounted``` already has a "backup" folder.
+Sometimes something goes wrong when the mount point name in ```/disk print where mounted``` already contains a "backup" folder.
 Maybe it's just a codepage problem.
 So it need to recreate this folder using RouterOS.